Are you looking to invest in your home? Our home improvement experts share remodeling projects that will increase your home's value.

-Durable granite is one of the most sought after upgrades and "still by far, the most requested countertop material," says interior designer and space planner Mary Fisher Knott of Mary Fisher Designs in Scottsdale, Arizona.
+Durable granite is "still by far, the most requested countertop material," says interior designer and space planner Mary Fisher Knott of Mary Fisher Designs in Scottsdale, Arizona.
 If granite is beyond your budget, however, consider laminate countertops that offer the look of natural stone at a fraction of the price.
-Add a beveled edge to these laminate countertops for an even more authentic stone look.
+Add a beveled edge to these laminate countertops for an authentic stone look.

 Add an Island

 For many homeowners, an island work space is a kitchen must-have.
-For easy traffic flow, be sure to allow at least 39 inches of space all the way around it, says interior designer and space planner Mary Fisher Knott of Mary Fisher Designs in Scottsdale, Arizona.
+For easy traffic flow, be sure to allow at least 39 inches of space all the way around it, Knott says.
 Need a budget-friendly island?
-"Use a sofa table topped with tile, or place two painted chests back-to-back and top with butcher block," Knott adds.
+"Use a sofa table topped with tile, or place two painted chests back-to-back and top with butcher block," Knott says.

 If your appliances are more than 10 years old, consider buying new ones that use less energy.
 Energy Star appliances are not only good for the environment; they are good for your pocketbook, too.
 The appliances cost a little more up front, but the money you save on energy bills in the long run more than makes up for the initial price difference.
 Similarly, energy-efficient water heaters and furnaces pay back the extra cost after a few years of service and will continue to save you money for years to come.